-At any time and from time to time prior to December 16, 2023, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 113.0% of the principal amount of the Notes redeemed, plus accrued and unpaid interest, if any, to (but not including) the redemption date, subject to certain conditions.
-In addition, we may at our option redeem the Notes, in whole but not in part, at any time and from time to time prior to December 16, 2023, at a redemption price equal to 100% of the principal amount of the Notes redeemed plus a premium as set forth in this offering memorandum, and accrued and unpaid interest, if any, to (but not including) the redemption date.
-We shall, at the option of any holder of the Notes, repurchase all of the Notes held by such holder on December 16, 2022 at 100.0% of the principal amount of the Notes plus accrued and unpaid interest, if any, to (but not including) December 16, 2022.
+At any time and from time to time prior to July 20, 2021, we may redeem up to 35% of the aggregate principal amount of the Notes with the net cash proceeds of one or more sales of common stock of the Company in an equity offering at a redemption price of 113.0% of the principal amount of the Notes redeemed, plus accrued and unpaid interest, if any, to (but not including) the redemption date, subject to certain conditions.
+In addition, we may at our option redeem the Notes, in whole but not in part, at any time and from time to time prior to July 20, 2021, at a redemption price equal to 100% of the principal amount of the Notes redeemed plus a premium as set forth in this offering memorandum, and accrued and unpaid interest, if any, to (but not including) the redemption date.